If you are interested in joining Norwest Thunderdogs and starting to train your dog in flyball here is the information you need:

 How do I join?

 New members must register to do the Norwest Flyball Beginners Course.
-This course runs over 4 Tuesday nights and is designed to allow prospective members to see if flyball is a sport for them and for the Club to assess the dogs from a suitability viewpoint.
+This course runs over 6 x Tuesday nights and is designed to allow prospective members to see if flyball is a sport for them and for the Club to assess the dogs from a suitability viewpoint.
 Nearly all dogs are suitable to learn flyball but on occasions a dog may be deemed to be aggressive and not suitable without remedial training.

 What breeds of dogs can do flyball?

 Virtually any dog breed (pure or cross breed) can do flyball – some are easier to train than others and some are faster than others – but they can all do Flyball.
 Flyball Race Meetings are run in Divisions so dogs of similar speed race against each other.
 We have lots of different breeds in the club from big to small and fast to not quite so fast.
-We do not normally take dogs into training until they are at least 9 months of age and they cannot actually jump or race till they are at least 12 months of age.
+We do not accept dogs into training until they are at least 9 months of age and they cannot jump or race till they are at least 12 months of age.
 Older dogs are welcome and we currently have dogs still racing that are up to 15 years of age.

 How do I enrol for the Beginners Course?

 Norwest accepts beginners on the first Tuesday night of certain months depending on capacity - watch our Facebook page for details of the next available month to join.
 Download the Introductory Registration Form, complete the form and bring it along with your Course Fee of $50.
 As Registrations are limited, it's first in (with form and money), best dressed to secure your position.
 Your registration will be acknowledged and confirmed on the night.
+We need to view your microchip/pedigree/registration form plus proof of vaccination before you can commence training.

 When is the next Beginners Course set to start?